imaarov/DBA.md/src/acid/src/atomicity.md

 - life goes on and nothing happened ???
 - rollback entire transaction???
 #### well based on  what you learn, if the chain of the query of the transaction failed, well the whole transaction unit failed.
-think about it, what is the point if queries of the transaction which are supposed to be a unit, fail and still committed and continue?
+think about it what is the point if queries of the transaction which supposed to be a unit failed and still he successful parts of transaction commit and continue **this cause inconsistency !!!**?
 #### It should be like 0 or 1, or all the queries gonna succeed or NOTHING gonna execute (nor effect) among the queries of that transaction. just like the atom.
-#### so what do you think about what should happen if one single query failed in like 20 queries or some failure happend in middle of transaction?
-- life goes on and nothing happend???
-- rollback entire transaction???
-#### well base on  what you learn, if the chain of query of the transaction failed, well the whole transaction unit is failed.
-think about it what is the point if queries of the transaction which supposed to be a unit failed and still he successful parts of transaction commit and continue **this cause inconsistency !!!**?
-#### Its should be like 0 or 1, or all the queries gonna succeed or NOTHING gonna execute (nor effect) among the queries  of that transaction. just like atom i think so.

 ##  Atomicity Visualization